mathigon/textbooks/content/sequences/content.md

 approximation of pi.
 What is needed in order not to waste space is an irrational number that is not well approximated by a rational number.

-{.todo} It turns out that the Golden Ratio Phi is the "most irrational" of all irrational numbers.
+{.todo} It turns out that the Golden Ratio Phi is the “most irrational” of all irrational numbers.
 If the rotation is `1/phi` of a full circle, we always get the most optimal distribution of seeds, leaves or petals.

-It is important to remember that nature doesn’t know about Fibonacci numbers, and nature can't solve equations to calculate the golden ratio.
+It is important to remember that nature doesn’t know about Fibonacci numbers, and nature can’t solve equations to calculate the golden ratio.
 But over the course of millions of years, plants had plenty of time to try out different angles – and to discover the best one.